-The strategy applied by GEUS in 2008 was based on the fact that PGE-bearing rocks cannot be identified visually and not necessarily can be expected to be followed by sulphides; thus a geochemical approach was adopted for two main areas: the central part of Qeatertarssuatsiaq and the easternmost area of the complex, the Sinarsuk area.
-Two geochemical profiles were grab sampled, covering the main rock types of the complex; this approach also allowed subsequent detailed studies.
-The profiles sampled in 2008 are numbered Profile 1 (2008) and Profile 2 (2008) in order to distinguish the profile numbers from the profiles sampled in 2009.
+The strategy applied by GEUS in 2008 and 2009 was based on the fact that PGE-bearing rocks cannot be identified visually and not necessarily can be expected to be followed by sulphides; thus a geochemical approach was adopted for two main areas: the central part of Qeatertarssuatsiaq and the easternmost area of the complex, the Sinarsuk area.
+Two geochemical profiles were grab sampled, covering the main rock types of the complex; this approach also allowed subsequent detailed studies:

-- o Profile 1 (2008) on the central part of Qeqertarssuatsiaq.
+- Profile 1 on the central part of Qeqertarssuatsiaat.
 The complex was sampled, along a c.
 730 m horizontal distance perpendicular to strike, along an approximately NW-SE traverse.
 The sample interval was 5 -10 m.
 A total of 125 samples were collected of which 116 have been analysed for Pd, Pt and Au, and major elements.
-The profile crossed the bronzitite discovered in 1960'ies. - O Profile 2 (2008) in the north-eastern part of the intrusion in Sinarsuk from 2008.
+The profile crossed the bronzitite discovered in 1991. - Profile 2 in the north-eastern part of the intrusion in Sinarsuk.
 The complex was sampled along a 1,875 m horizontal distance perpendicular to strike.
-The section included the gneiss, ultrabasic rock, leucogabbro, gabbro, and anorthosite units.
+The section included the gneiss, ultrabasic rock, leucogabbro, gabbro, and anor-thosite units.
 The sample interval varied from 5-40 m depending on homogeneity.
 A total of 151 samples were collected, of which 110 have been analysed for Pd, Pt and Au.
 No bronzitite has been identified along the line.